wolfSSL/wolfssl/wolfcrypt/src/port/sealsq/README.md

 closed (`vlt_tls_close()`) afterwards; see the SealSQ devkit sample applications.

+**Warning - single device key:** the crypto callback always operates on the single provisioned on-chip key; it does not consult the private scalar of the key passed by the caller. `wolfSSL_CTX_SetDevId(ctx, WOLF_VAULTIC_DEVID)` sets that devId on *every* P-256 key created from the CTX, so all P-256 private-key operations (sign and ECDH) are routed to the on-chip key regardless of any software private key the application also loads (for example via `wolfSSL_CTX_use_PrivateKey_file()`).
+Do not mix a software private key with the device devId on the same CTX: the handshake would be signed with the device key while presenting the software certificate.
+Use the devId path only when the device key is the intended identity.

 ### Curve support

 The port offloads P-256 (SECP256R1) only.
 The VaultIC 408 silicon supports